hezhongq/UTMarketplace/doc/sprint0/PB.md

-As an existing user who has forgotten their password, I want to reset my password ● CoS: Ensure that there is a password reset link being sent to the correct user ● CoS: Ensure that the password reset link
+As an existing user who has forgotten their password, I want to reset my password ● CoS: Ensure that there is a password reset link being sent to the correct user ● CoS: Ensure that the user can change their password from the password reset link and that the change is updated in the database

 ## Priority: Low